-Unfortunately, we are not the Avot (Patriarchs) and the Emahot (Matriarchs).
-We are not even their shadows.
-Yet, we are mystically protected by their zechuyot, their "merits" simply because we are their descendants.
-As such, without arrogance and audacity, we can legitimately look to Hashem's reassuring words to Yaakov as being addressed to us as well.
-He is with us and has always been with us, even when we have felt His presence was eclipsed by the darkness of man's relentless inhumanity to his fellow man.
-We can be comforted in the knowledge that even in Galut, man is not alone and Hashem is omnipresent.
-Therefore, we longingly await the ultimate Geulah Shlaimah (Total Redemption), the coming of Mashiach Tzidkeinu (the Righteous Messiah), and the time when the entire world will stand shoulder to shoulder in recognizing the One and Only G-d.
+Even though we are not the Avot (Patriarchs) and the Emahot (Matriarchs), we are mystically and mysteriously protected by their zechuyot (merits), simply because we are their descendants.
+As such, we can legitimately look to Hashem's reassuring words to Yaakov as being addressed to us as well.
+He is with us, and has always been with us, even when we have felt His presence eclipsed by the darkness of man's relentless inhumanity.
+We can be comforted in the knowledge that even in galut, we are not alone.
+Therefore, we longingly await the ultimate geulah shlaimah (Complete Redemption), the coming of Mashiach Tzidkanu (the Righteous Messiah), and the time when the entire world will stand shoulder to shoulder in recognizing Hashem.
 May this time come soon and in our days.
-V'chane yihi ratzon.
+V'chane vihi ratzon.